 Graduate Financial Aid

-Financial aid may be available for those degree-seeking graduate students seeking assistance.
+Financial aid may be available for degree-seeking graduate students.
 The federal government requires that any student seeking the use of Title IV funds must first be admitted to a degree-seeking program.
 Once you have been accepted, our office will be notified so we can begin to prepare your aid for the upcoming year.
-Use the links on the left to explore aid options.

 Since gift aid is limited, the majority of a graduate student's financial aid eligibility comes in the form of federal student loans.
 If you wish to be considered for these loans, you must file the Free Application for Federal Student Aid (FAFSA).
 As an independent student, you will only need to submit your income and asset information, and that of your spouse, if married.
 The FAFSA becomes available to file each October 1st for the next academic year.
 For our graduate student population, we encourage you to submit the FAFSA three months prior to the first term you plan to enroll for that academic year and renew it annually.

-Your federal loan eligibility will be impacted by all other resources such as employee reimbursement, graduate assistantship tuition remission, grants/ scholarships as your total resources cannot exceed the cost of attendance as determined by the Office of Financial Aid.
+Your federal loan eligibility will be impacted by all other resources such as employee reimbursement, graduate assistantship tuition remission, grants, and scholarships as your total resources cannot exceed the cost of attendance as determined by the Office of Financial Aid.

 Please visit our website for additional information.